-Guests remove their shows in the genkan—or traditional entryway.
+Guests remove their shoes in the genkan—or traditional entryway.
 This is an act designed to acknowledge the movement from an exterior to an interior space.
 Leaving one’s shoes in this way symbolises leaving the dirt and disharmony of the outside world behind.
 Slippers and yukata—a simple kimono, are provided for guests to move around the ryokan.

 Shizuka Ryokan has a zen minimalist aesthetic.
 The interiors are uncluttered and simple, leaving space for the spirit to expand.
 Upon arrival guests receive a cup of green tea in a handmade ceramic cup that exemplifies the concept of wabi sabi—or imperfection.
 They drink this tea in their guestroom, seated at a low table.

 The guestroom is lightly scented by the tatami straw mat flooring.
 The tokonoma—or decorative alcove, mimics the altars of Zen monasteries.
 In ancient times these areas were used to display highly valued art objects.
 At Shizuka Ryokan, the tokonoma feature painted silk scrolls, and ikebana arrangements.
 The tokonoma, like the cuisine at Shizuka Ryokan, changes with the seasons.